tim-shifty/BidHub-CloudCode/README.md

 # BidHub Cloud Code Backend
 Backend code for HubSpot's open-source silent auction app, forked to be used with Kinvey.
 For an overview of the original auction app project, [check out the blog post about it](http://dev.hubspot.com/blog/building-an-auction-app-in-a-weekend)!

-The [iOS](https://github.com/ncauldwell/BidHub-iOS/tree/kinvey-backend) and Android (coming soon) auction apps are backed by [Kinvey](https://www.kinvey.com/).
+The [iOS](https://github.com/ncauldwell/BidHub-iOS/tree/kinvey-backend) and [Android](https://github.com/ncauldwell/BidHub-Android/tree/kinvey-backend) auction apps are backed by [Kinvey](https://www.kinvey.com/).
 Kinvey handles the database, and also allows you to add server-side logic that occurs when an action is taken (such as a client posting a new bid).
 This repository contains all of that server-side logic, as well as this helpful README that'll get you set up with Kinvey.

 ## Getting Started